-Now, let’s take a look at branding from the customer journey perspective.
-If you were interested in signing up for PRWeb, you could simply google PRWeb.
-And, voila you got www.prweb.com.
-Once you signed up with PRWeb, you were provided access to what used to be Vocus or OutMarket, which is now Cision.
-At the time of this post, the login URL was vocuspr.com.
-You used the product and its PR functionality (which is still the good old PRWeb), but when you logged out, you saw the OutMarket brand.
+Now, let’s take a look at branding from the customer end-user journey perspective.
+If you were interested in signing up for PRWeb, you could simply google PRWeb and sign up with PRWeb, you were provided access to what used to be Vocus or OutMarket, which became Cision.
+The login URL was vocuspr.com.
+You used the product and its PR functionality (which was still the good old PRWeb), but when you logged out, you saw the OutMarket brand.
 And for payment, you got an invoice from Cision!
-Showing four different names and logos to the customer during various interactions with the company and product are confusing.
+Showing four different names and logos to the customer during various interactions with the company and product were confusing.

 Clearly, no company would intentionally want to confuse its customers with poor branding.
 Over time, it just happens!
 Whether it happens because of mergers and acquisitions or re-branding strategies, changes are undoubtedly confusing to customers.